 To submit an online feedback form, they select a category (i.e., procedure manuals, training) for their comment, question, or complaint.
 Then they complete and submit the feedback form.
 We don’t require much information, just a first name and an email address (so we can reply).
 Of course, we give people the option to give us complete information (name, address, phone number, etc.), but it is not required to submit the feedback form.
 Forcing people to provide a lot of information discourages feedback.
 We want to encourage it.

 Once a customer feedback form is submitted, someone from our sales or customer service staff responds to it as soon as possible.
 They also review it to make sure the right category is selected and that other information is clear and correct.
 Then, we have our own internal flags and notes we add to the online comment as it is added to a database.
 This allows us to sort comments and feedback along several categories and subjects.
 Now the information can become more meaningful as we look for trends, topic patterns, themes, or a possible nonconformance that may lead to corrective action..

 Obviously, all complaints are an input to the corrective action process (even if it is eventually determined that corrective action isn’t required).
 Analyzing feedback for trends, patterns, and nonconformance can also provide input to corrective action, even if no one made a direct complaint.
 The old cliche “information is power?” has a strong truth.
 Collecting and processing information about what prospects and customers think, want, and need gives us the power to make informed decisions, including problems that need to be fixed.
-In an ISO 9001 QMS, for example, feedback should be reviewed to determine if a nonconformance (a requirement is not fulfilled) has occurred, or is occurring.
+In quality assurance policy statement and procedures, for example, feedback should be reviewed to determine if a nonconformance (a requirement is not fulfilled) has occurred, or is occurring.
 Patterns can also show opportunities for possible preventive actions.